-BBC Master Elite Information
+BBC Master Elite - Acornsoft

 As with the earlier versions of BBC Elite, the program implemented a split-screen display to increase the resolution for the space view.
 The lower part of the screen was in Mode 2, with 8 colours and a horizontal resolution of 160 pixels.
 The upper portion was in Mode 1, with 4 colours and a horizontal resolution of 320 pixels.